NPH82/blog/src/pages/02-04-2018-first-post/index.md

 ---

 ## Why Blog?
 I enjoy the challenge of creating new projects, especially in the limited time I have outside of work.
 I came across a post on [hackernoon](https://hackernoon.com/building-a-static-blog-using-gatsby-and-strapi-8b5acfc82ad8) which involved creating a static blog with Gatsby and Strapi.
 Gatsby is a website framework for React.
 It was simple to get up and running, and familiar to code since it uses JSX.
-Strapi is a Node.js API Contemt Management Framework.
+Strapi is a Node.js API Content Management Framework.
 It allows for a quick set-up of an API with a friendly UI to navigate a project build.

 ## Changing Direction
 After creating and setting up a blog site using the above, I decided it was not the direction I wanted to go.
 I did like the blog page I had created, but I wanted something else.
 I searched for a different approach and found an article on [medium](https://medium.freecodecamp.org/how-to-build-a-react-and-gatsby-powered-blog-in-about-10-minutes-625c35c06481).
 While it actually took me longer than 10 minutes, which is what the title suggested, I like this implementation a little better.
 I'm able to create posts in a markdown file, which for some inexplicable reason I enjoy doing.